M3wP/Monopoly/C64/readme.md

 * Must pay interrupt when not enough cash and having to post bail works and returns correctly?
 * Ensure must pay works correctly for "from all" CCCCard.
+* Must pay works from trade/elimination?
 * Used GO Free cards prevented from appearing in deck until after shuffle (and while owned by a player)
-* Trade5 (warn, haven't looked at approval) dialog shows and then clears correctly?
-* Statistics/Overview from trade approval, must pay.
-Do they work now?
-* Trades aren't permitted when you're in debt.
-* Menu only updates update only menu (auctions)
 * Ensure all options/pages are displayed for all menus.

 ## Change History (Since Version 0.01.99A)
+* 06JUL2018
+	* Add menus and funtionality to initiate/confirm game quit.
+	* Add player score to PStats dialog.
+	* Calculate player score.
 * 05JUL2018
 	* Rework eliminations.  *Phew!*  The extra layers of interface and processing makes this an overall increase to the executable size which I was hoping to keep smaller than it is.
-	* Navigate single cell buttons (money) more intuitively with joystick. (this was a surprisingly large change).
+	* Navigate single cell buttons (money) more intuitively with joystick (this was a surprisingly large change).
 * 04JUL2018
 	* Disable bid (and don't perform) when have insufficient money.
 	* Disable all trade buttons when have negative money.